EV Motors & Magnets

 UQM Technologies

-Global EV traction motor manufacturers
+Global motor manufacturers

 Traction drive motors manufactured worldwide excluding China: